KnairdA/blog.kummerlaender.eu/source/00_content/pages/contact.md

 ### About me

-Hi, my name is Adrian Kummerländer and I am a Software Developer located in southern Germany.
+Hi, my name is Adrian Kummerländer.
+I am a Software Developer located in southern Germany.